khj1977/geometry_math/README.md

 All in all, the author recommend to study real math and physics as I shown in this rep. PC would be expensive for high school student.
 Do part time job, buy functional calculator and graph-paper.
 And then, play with algebra, geometry, differeitiation and integration.
 Physics and ordinary differential equation is plus.

+# Ordinary Differential Equation, Partial Differential Equation, FEM, Digital Lagrangian and Micro Mechanics -Mathe, Physics and Computer Science-

+For preparation of study of vector field, numerical simulation of micro-mechanics for fluid dynamics with simple prototype is deployed.
+It is multiple particle and fluid not material or solid state physics.
+Historically, micro mechanics is used for material engineering but the author thinks that it is also appropriate to model fluid dynamics considering meaning of micro-mechanics.

+Mori-Tanaka's micro mechanics is basically based on disturbance observer.
+This micro mechanics is based on particle and multiple ODE-solver with pythos or C++.
+The difference would be come from the power of programming.
+For old ages, computer simulation or experiment is not popular and long queue for CPU cluster is required.
+Thanks to Apple Mx series SoC, now we can calcualte physics phenomia by very fast speed.
+Metal for GPU or Posix Threads for multi-CPU core would be plus.

+Author investigated about material mechanics and thus, some time duration, investigation of fluid would be done by some chunk of times.

 # Math is dry?

 There are arguments such that math is dry and just calculation.
 I don't think so.
 Math can expresses how vehicle moves.
 Using math, aeroplane flys. iPad text?
 Moving objects?
 Gaming?
 Partially agree.
 I think point is Squeak, processing or Swift Playground.
 Think math critically, make it as program, visualize, think and analyze.
 Using iPad may makes student passive, though I think what maker think is correct.
 Then, you may understand and could feel what is math.
 Can you enjoy music?
 The author thinks that's the same.